Allball103/GoFish/README.md

 }

 Classes:
-  -Game class
+  - Game class
-    -Responsible for:
+    - Responsible for:
-      -logic
+      - logic
-        -loop running the game, keeping track of turns, etc.
+        - loop running the game, keeping track of turns, etc.
-        -the deck
+        - the deck
-        -settings
+        - settings
-        -menu
+        - menu

   Player Class
-      -Responsible for:
+      - Responsible for:
-        -hand vector
+        - hand vector
-        -"set" field for groups of 4
+        - "set" field for groups of 4
-        -keeping track of possible guesses
+        - keeping track of possible guesses

   Opponent extends Player class
-      -Responsible for:
+      - Responsible for:
-         -"smart" or "dumb" field
+         - "smart" or "dumb" field
-         -guess logic
+         - guess logic